Joolanda/chattown/README.md

 #### Project Management
 Using a simple [Kanban Board](https://trello.com/b/51GCsgP5/native-react-chat-app) to visualize and optimize my workflow.
 Contain the user stories, story points for time estimation, and other handoff deliverables.

-*Etcetera...currently working on this README file*
+*currently working on this README file*

  ## Happy Coding!